hms-dbmi-cellenics/iac/README.md

 The permissions are configured as with any other IAM Role deployment.
 Make sure these follow best practice, with each resource appropriately scoped by account ID, region, environment, etc.

+### Configurations for setting up GUI for the relational tables
+The setup required to use a Relational Data Management GUI as part of your development.

+#### 1. Install a GUI
+Most people use either TablePlus or pgAdmin.
+Use either of them, or feel free to use a different one, if you have preference.

+#### 2. Configure the GUI
+To connect to the database in the relevant, add these fields in the connection setup window:

+For local development:
+  host: ‘localhost’
+  port: 5431
+  user: ‘dev_role’
+  password: empty (should work)
+  database: aurora_db

+For staging:
+  host: ‘localhost’
+  port: 5432
+  user: ‘dev_role’
+  password: password you get from `biomage rds token` (command available in [biomage-utils](https://github.com/biomage-org/biomage-utils))
+  database: aurora_db